kraudy/IBM-i-pipeline/README.md

 touch ./Rules.mk && echo "SUBDIRS = qddssrc qrpglesrc qsqlsrc" > ./Rules.mk
 ```

 Go to lil_complex project on the ibm project explorer.
 On Variables set the data libary, on Source set the deploy location, something like this `/home/Your_User/builds/lil_complex` and deploy.
-(AIX intro here)
+(AIX intro here soon)

 Go to the deployed location on the IFS browser of code for ibm i, rigth click `Open terminal here`.
 This should open a new terminal inside your VsCode.
 Now, you have the terminal of your WSL alongside the PASE terminal on the remote Power.
 As you may tell, that is really nice, we should be grateful to our Code for IBM I friends.